FedyCCodes/Netflix-SwiftUI/README.md

 #### Coming Soon:

-The coming soon section has 3 titles that display some information similarly to the home and other pages.
+The coming soon section has 3 titles that display some information similar to the home and other pages.

 ![Coming Soon Screenshot](github_images/screenshot-2.png)

 #### Search:

-The search page allows you to find any of the titles from the main data base and allows you to play them.
-The amount of titles are very limited so for this application I simply used linear search to just compare the strings together.
+The search page allows you to find any of the titles from the main database and allows you to play them.
+The amount of titles is very limited so for this application I simply used linear search to just compare the strings together.

 ![Search Screenshot](github_images/screenshot-3.png)